Bachelor of Aboriginal Health and Wellbeing

 The course can be studied without a major and includes a selection of units in areas that are relevant to Indigenous health and wellbeing.

-Distance education students attend compulsory residential workshops at Lismore campus for some units.
+Online students attend compulsory residential workshops at Lismore campus for some units.

 Assessment items vary for each unit and may include essays, research reports, case analyses, and assessment of competence during the professional placement.